wdk-docs/pymdown-extensions-docs/documents/src/markdown/extensions/superfences.md

         ````

 If you have a scenario where preserving tabs is a requirement, you can use SuperFences `preserve_tabs` option to prevent
 converting tabs to spaces inside fenced code blocks.
-This *only* applies to fenced code blocks.
+This _only_ applies to fenced code blocks.
 Indented code blocks and
 inline code blocks will still be treated with Python Markdown's default behavior.

 This feature is experimental and actually applies the fences before whitespace normalization and bypasses the
 normalization for the code content.

-## Code Highlighting
+## 代码突出显示

 Assuming Pygments is installed, code highlighting will be handled by [Pygments][pygments] by default.
 If Pygments is not
 installed, or disabled, code blocks will be created using HTML5 style tags for a JavaScript syntax highlighter: